michaelp0730/InsuranceApp/README.md

 npm run build
 ```

-### Saving an Application
+### Saving an Application Form

 The minimum amount of information required to save an application is the first name, last name, and date of birth for the primary applicant.
-If a vehicle is added to the application, all three fields (VIN, Year, and Make/Model) are required before saving.
+If you try to save an application form without those minimum fields being entered, you will receive an error message.

-### Project Structure
+## Project Structure

 - client
   - src/: Contains the main client application code, including components, interfaces, and utility functions.